Bissell’s Really Cleans Up My Ferry List

-Most Nutmeggers know about the Oldest continuously operating ferry in the US that connects Rocky Hill and Glastonbury (officially Route 160).
+Most Nutmeggers know about the oldest continuously operating ferry in the US that connects Rocky Hill and Glastonbury.
 About half of them probably know about the other old ferry – the second oldest in Connecticut – that connects Hadlyme and Chester.
-I’ve ridden and reported on both; here and here.
+I’ve ridden and reported on both, here and here.
 Both cross the Connecticut River and both are rather historic and steeped in lore.

 But I’d wager not many know about an even older ferry crossing with an even larger cache: The oldest ferry in the United States; a service that began in 1648, well over a century before there even was a United States.
-That ferry was Bissell’s Ferry, and it connected Windsor and what is now South Windsor, north of Hartford.
-Of course, the ferry service is no longer operational but the old boat launch roads allow us to get a good feel for what it was like here centuries ago.
+That ferry was Bissell’s Ferry, and it connected Windsor and what is now South Windsor.
+The ferry service is no longer operational but the old boat launch roads allow us to get a good feel for what it was like here centuries ago.

 From Historic Towns of the Connecticut River Valley by George Simon Roberts:

 For thirty years there was no settlement on the east side of the river, the reason no doubt being, that the passage of the Connecticut was laborious in summer and difficult, or impossible, in winter; that the meadows on that side of the river being lower, were subject to floods and, too, there were the Podunk Indians to be considered, who occupied the land on the east side of the river.